Explore the story behind the ghostly beauty of marginalized communities

 Putting a label on Tishk would be unfair to him artistically–he’s more than just an illustrator or visual artist or writer.
 He says what we are currently witnessing is research in his development.

 Tishk was an insular person until he was 24-years-old, life changed for him after falling ill.
 This past and surroundings are evident in his work, but becoming an artist has allowed him to be more open and social as a human being.
-Using a palette of bold colors to create an abstract and mythical universe, Tishk's work makes you feel all kind of ways.
+Using a palette of bold colors to create an abstract and mythical universe, Tishk's work makes you feel all kinds of ways.
 From running into the oblivion of corridors to the convolution of endless stairways, his work draws emotion and transports you into another place.
 If it were possible, we'd spend a week wandering around one of his artworks.

 His work draws you in and encourages you to share the same emotions.
 Through the power of spoken word alongside his creations, Tishk shows that you don't have to conform to the mainstream.
 Being alone isn't bad and we shouldn't "cling onto the notion that socializing is therapeutic."
-His work cuts deep and encourages us to embrace ourselves, whether an immigrant, a recluse, someone experiencing emptiness, annihilation or death, it's about discovering feelings profound within you.
+His work cuts deep and encourages us to embrace ourselves, whether an immigrant, a recluse, someone experiencing emptiness, annihilation, or death, it's about discovering feelings profound within you.

 Creating these terrains requires a certain type of mind frame.
 We ask Tishk what soundtrack or genre of music he has on when creating otherworldly utopias.
 He replied: